Alan Watt (rugby union)

 Alan Watt (born 10 July 1967) is a former Scotland national rugby union team international rugby union player.
 He played for Glasgow High Kelvinside, Currie and Hillhead Jordanhill - as well as Glasgow Warriors.

 Rugby Union career

 Amateur career

-Watt was born in Glasgow.
+Watt born in Glasgow.
 He went to school at Kelvinside Academy.

 Watt played prop for Glasgow High Kelvinside.
 He moved to Currie in 1996.

 In 2000, while still contracted to Glasgow Warriors, he was assigned to Hillhead Jordanhill RFC.

 Provincial and professional career

 Before turning professional, Watt played for the provincial Glasgow District side.

 He was signed in 1999 by Glasgow Warriors, then as Glasgow Caledonians.

 His competitive debut for the Warriors was on 3 September 1999 at home to Pontypridd RFC in the Welsh–Scottish League.
 The Warriors played that match at Bridgehaugh Park in Stirling.
 Watt has the Glasgow Warriors No. 69.

 Despite 20 competitive appearances for Caledonians, he was released by them in March 2001.